Visnos Virtual Math Manipulatives

 Students can draw a diagram of the math tool that they used.

-Teacher can have students present a question connected to math and present how it is solved with visnos to the class.
+The teacher can have students present a question connected to math and present how it is solved with Visnos to the class.

 This task card was created by Julie Hoehing, Lake Shore Public Schools, April 2018.